Algona, Washington

 Algona (/ael'goun@/) is a city in King County, Washington, United States, and the Seattle metropolitan area, surrounded by the suburbs of Auburn to the north and east, Pacific to the south, and unincorporated King County to the west.
-The population was 3,290 as of the 2020 census.
+The population was 3,290 at the 2020 census, and was estimated at 3,269 in 2024.

-Due to Algona's adjacency to the city of Pacific, the two communities are sometimes referred to collectively as Algona-Pacific or Algona/Pacific.

 History

 The community was originally called "Algoma".
 (A recording error by postal officials accounts for the error in spelling, which was never corrected.)

 Algona was officially incorporated on August 22, 1955.

 Events

 Every year Algona has a city-run festival called "Algona Days".
 The event includes an assortment of food vendors, lawn mower racing, small rides, live music and other events.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.292 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.292 sqmi, all land.

 Demographics

 The typical home for sale in Algona was built in 1981, which is about the same age as the typical home for sale in Washington.

+As of the 2024 American Community Survey, there are 930 estimated households in Algona with an average of 3.5 persons per household.
+The city has a median household income of $84,583.
+Approximately 11.5% of the city's population lives at or below the poverty line.
+Algona has an estimated 60.4% employment rate, with 15.5% of the population holding a bachelor's degree or higher and 75.8% holding a high school diploma.
+There were 964 housing units at an average density of 746.13 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (_%), Spanish (_%), Indo-European (_%), Asian and Pacific Islander (_%), and Other (_%).

+The median age in the city was 32.5 years.